fpfis/vmod-drupal7/README.rst

-The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests using the varnishtest tool.
+The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests using the ``varnishtest`` tool.

+Building requires the Varnish header files and uses pkg-config to find the necessary paths.

+If you have installed Varnish to a non-standard directory, you may need to override PKG_CONFIG_PATH so configure can find varnishapi.pc.

 Usage::

+ ./autogen.sh
- ./configure VARNISHSRC=DIR [VMODDIR=DIR]
+ ./configure

-`VARNISHSRC` is the directory of the Varnish source tree for which to compile your vmod.
-Both the `VARNISHSRC` and `VARNISHSRC/include` will be added to the include search paths for your module.

-Optionally you can also set the vmod install directory by adding `VMODDIR=DIR` (defaults to the pkg-config discovered directory from your Varnish installation).

 Make targets:

-* make - builds the vmod
+* make - builds the vmod.
-* make install - installs your vmod in `VMODDIR`
+* make install - installs your vmod.
 * make check - runs the unit tests in ``src/tests/*.vtc``
+* make distcheck - run check and prepare a tarball of the vmod.

 In your VCL you could then use this vmod along the following lines::